oKatanaaa/CudaCythonSamples/matrix_mul/README.md

 ## Sample description

 This sample contains an example of matrix multiplication using CUBLAS.
-The matmul implementation does a reuse of already allocated buffers on GPU if matrices sizes are the same.
-It was designed this way to make performance tests for "practical" since real application won't allocate memory on a GPU every time they receive data.
+The matmul implementation reuses already allocated buffers on GPU if matrices' sizes are the same.
+It was designed this way to make performance tests more "practical" since real application won't allocate memory on a GPU every time data is received.

 CUBLAS matmul is being compared to other implementations of matmul as well: